Breakdown of marriage or common-law partnership and FHSAs

 Example – Transferring amounts on breakdown of marriage or common-law partnership – Amounts transferred directly

 Jordan and Kinsley divorced in 2023.
 By order of a competent tribunal, Jordan must pay 50% of the FMV of his FHSA to Kinsley.
-At the time of the transfer, Jordan’s FHSA had a FMV of $6,000.
+At the time of the transfer, Jordan's FHSA had an FMV of $6,000.
 Both Jordan and Kinsley have existing FHSAs and Jordan did not have an excess FHSA amount at the time of the transfer.

 Jordan filled out Form RC723, Transfer from an FHSA to another FHSA, RRSP or RRIF on Breakdown of Marriage or Common-law Partnership and gave it to Kinsley's FHSA issuer.
-Once the form was completed by Kinsley's and Jordan's FHSA issuers, Jordan'S FHSA issuer directly transferred $3,000 to Kinsley’s FHSA.
+Once the form was completed by Kinsley's and Jordan's FHSA issuers, Jordan's FHSA issuer directly transferred $3,000 to Kinsley's FHSA.

 The direct transfer will have no impact on either Jordan’s or Kinsley’s unused FHSA participation room, and there will be no immediate tax consequences.